 Old gold mining sites and buildings are also dotted along Paddy’s Flat Road.

 There are a number of fantastic places to eat in the local area.
 The CK Cafe in Tabulam provides cafe style lunches as well as barista coffee, tea and something sweet for a delightful morning or afternoon tea treat.
-Moon river cafe situated in the quaint village of Mallanganee, stop in a look at the orginal art and collectables at Bank house originals.
-Heading north Linda's pit stop at Woodenbong is a great place to stop for morning tea or lunch.
+Heading north, the Pit Stop Cafe at Woodenbong is a great place to stop for morning tea or lunch.

-If visiting local wineries and sampling local produce is something you enjoy on your holidays travel up the Great Dividing Range to Tenterfield which is fast becoming one of Australia's newest wine growing regions with a number of wineries in the area open for tastings and meals.
-There is an annual wine and food festival in November.
-Visit the Tenterfield tourism website for more information.
+If visiting local wineries and sampling local produce is something you enjoy on your holidays, travel up the Great Dividing Range to Tenterfield.
+Tenterfield is fast becoming one of Australia’s newest wine growing regions, with a number of wineries in the area open for tastings and meals and an annual wine and food festival in November.